GIScience/green-15min-city/readme.md

 ### 1 Urban green space index

-Urban green space data used within the scope of this project is based on existing research and methods by Christina Ludwig.

-The source code to produce the *urban greenness polygons* can be found here: [https://github.com/redfrexx/green_index](https://github.com/redfrexx/green_index)
+The urban green space data used within the scope of this project is based on existing research and methods by [Ludwig et al. (2021)](https://www.mdpi.com/2220-9964/10/4/251).
+The source code to produce the *urban greenness polygons* can be found here: [https://github.com/redfrexx/green_index](https://github.com/redfrexx/green_index).

-Paper on the method:

 ### 2 Betweenness analysis and 15min City index